Clearing applicants who do not meet the standard requirements as specified on the Entry tab may be considered.

 Percentage of time spend in different learning activities, per year.

 |Year||Scheduled learning and teaching study||Independent study||Placement study||% check|

 You'll be assessed using a mixture of coursework, professional practice assessment, presentations, and practical and written examinations.

 We make sure the assessments are well spread out throughout the course, so you're not overloaded.

 Percentage of time spend in different assessment methods, per year.

 |Year||Written exam assessment||Coursework assessment||Practical exam assessment||% check|

-This course accredited by the Health and Care Professions Council (HCPC), which means you are eligible to enroll as a physiotherapist with them when you graduate, a prerequisite for practice.
+This course is accredited by the Health and Care Professions Council (HCPC), which means you are eligible to enrol as a physiotherapist with them when you graduate, a prerequisite for practice.

-After the course, you can also apply to join the Chartered Society of Physiotherapists.
+After the course, you can also apply to join the Chartered Society of Physiotherapy.

 Students who go on work experience tend to graduate with better degrees.
 Experience also hones your skills, industry knowledge and professional network, making you a sought after graduate.